|

 Second, following one version of the customs can lead to conflict with loved ones, who may hold a different view.
 Scratch the surface of gift-giving disagreements, and you're likely to find a rules conflict.
 Some one loves a fruit basket while others love a funeral hamper.

-Young person take on debt to give their own parents a fruit arrangement gift the empty nesters neither use nor need.
+a fruit arrangement gift the empty nesters neither use nor need.
 When a handmade artisan gift the product of hours of work-- is unwrapped to a lukewarm response from the recipient, a determined crafter feels let down.
 None of the parties can address the real conflict unless they understand the source: a failure to share the same assumptions about the act of giving an online gift.

 The place to start?
 By understanding your own set of gift basket rules.
 Bringing "the rules" into focus is the primary step to bringing sanity and simplicity back to the season and being clear about your own underlying delivered gift assumptions can ease conflicts with others.